 The very first self-fertile sweet cherry.
 Developed in British Columbia in 1968, it is still considered as one of the most cold hardy.
 Ideal for the backyard grower.
-The large, juicy, heart-shaped fruit is dark red with great texture and flavour.
-SELF-FERTILE | ZONE 4/5 | HARVEST: EARLY JULY
+Dark red, juicy, heart-shaped fruit has great texture and flavour.